caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 3. **Accessible, Standard Formats:** Accessible, Standard Formats: Use standard, widely accessible formats for your queries.
 Try to strive for direct code blocks and not screenshots of your image.
 Try not to induce more artificial complexity for your reader.

 4. **Be Precise and Informative:** Clearly and accurately describe your problem.
-ERB goes in depth to such design, but all questions and your attempts to solve such problem should be very detailed and descriptive.
+ESR goes in depth to such design, but all questions and your attempts to solve such problem should be very detailed and descriptive.

 5. **Volume is Not Precision:**  Be concise and focused rather than overly verbose.
 Don't send ~500 lines of code to your questions, only focus on the root cause of such code file.
 Which piece of code is causing such error?